What was its purpose?

 “An act to provide for the general welfare by establishing a system of Federal old-age benefits, and by enabling the several States to make more adequate provision for aged persons, blind persons, dependent and crippled children, maternal and child welfare, public health, and the administration of their unemployment compensation laws; to establish a Social Security Board; to raise revenue; and for other purposes.”

-The only way it lawfully can — by the peoples’ voluntary participation.
-To this day there is no requirement for anyone to participate with the Social Security Administration in any way, that is, until the card is applied for and accepted.
-However, Øbamacare can only be compelled upon people through the use of Social Security Numbers.
+The only way it lawfully could — by the peoples’ voluntary participation.
+To this day there is no requirement for anyone to participate with the Social Security Administration in any way, that is, until a cardholder relationship is applied for and the card is accepted by a cardholder (see: Corp.
+U.S. Myth 10).